cc91x/nba-game-scenario-analysis/README.md

 ### **Analyzing data**

-We can run the script [HistoricalAnalysis.py](python/HistoricalAnalysis.py) to give us answers - in the form of historical results - to the questions above.
+Once we've done our data sourcing and poulated the csvs, we can run the script [HistoricalAnalysis.py](python/HistoricalAnalysis.py) to give us answers - in the form of historical results - to the questions above.
 To set a specific scenario, i.e. team X has a 15 point lead in with 6:00 to go in the third, we can set the filters defined in [AnalysisConfig.py](python/AnalysisConfig.py).
 These filters include both pregame and ingame margins, and are also team and date specific.

 ### **Running tasks individually**